tethr/buildr/README.rst

 Setting up a Build Server
 -------------------------

-The basic requirement for a build server is that it have a user, `buildr`, with home directory `/home/buildr`.
+The basic requirement for a build server is that it have a user, `buildr`, and a directory, `/home/buildr`, owned by `buildr`.
 The person running the build script must have ssh key access to `buildr@<buildserver>`.
 The `buildr` user on the build server must have sudo access without having to enter a password.
 Beyond that, a build server must be in the list of build servers specified in `buildr/build.py` in this repository.

 Setting up buildr
 -----------------